-6.3.2 Cohort Entry Data
+6.3.2 Cohort Entry Date

-The Cohort Entry Date (CED) is defined as the date of first visit at the study centre when the participant meets the inclusion criteria for the overall study population, provides consent, and does not meet exclusion criteria.
-The CED represents the start of the follow-up period.
+The Cohort Entry Date (CED) is defined as the date of first visit at the study centre when the participant meets the inclusion criteria for the overall study population, provides consent (SEMVAc specific, not applicable to TEMVAc), and does not meet exclusion criteria.
+The CED represents the start of the follow-up period in SEMVAc, whereas CED in TEMVAc signifies the entry into the observation period (see Figure 2).
 Inclusion and exclusion criteria are described below: